sagemath/trac_to_gh/Issue 1145.md

     "user": "https://github.com/zimmermann6"
 }
 ```
-Assignee: @williamstein
+Assignee: @a-andre

 CC:  @jdemeyer jpflori

 I propose the following strategy for factor(integer):

-1) do trial division by all primes up to say 1000.
-This can be done efficiently by a single
-   gcd with the product of all those primes.
+1. do trial division by all primes up to say 1000.
+This can be done efficiently by a single gcd with the product of all those primes.
-2) use GMP-ECM, starting from say B1=100, and increasing B1 by sqrt(B1) at each step, until
-   one reaches the _recommended_B1_list value which corresponds to 1/3 of the size of the
-   number to be factored.
+2. use GMP-ECM, starting from say B1=100, and increasing B1 by sqrt(B1) at each step, until one reaches the _recommended_B1_list value which corresponds to 1/3 of the size of the number to be factored.
 Thus for a 90-digit input, one will stop at B1=250000.
-3) try GMP-ECM P-1 and P+1 with respectively 9*B1 and 3*B1 where B1 is the last value tried
-   for ECM.
-The corresponding cost of those runs will be approximately the same as the last
-   ECM curve, thus this will not slow down the average computation, and might find a few factors.
+3. try GMP-ECM P-1 and P+1 with respectively 9*B1 and 3*B1 where B1 is the last value tried for ECM.
+The corresponding cost of those runs will be approximately the same as the last ECM curve, thus this will not slow down the average computation, and might find a few factors.
-4) run MPQS or GNFS.
-You might want to issue a warning to the user (if called from toplevel) at
+4. run MPQS or GNFS.
+You might want to issue a warning to the user (if called from toplevel) at that time.

-   that time.
+## Apply
+1. #5310
+2. #5945
+3. #10623
+4. [attachment:trac_1145_integer_factorization.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/1145